 - Onboarding and ramp-up programs for each new sales hire

 - An overview of your company’s preferred sales technologies (and guides on how to use them)

 - Modules on how to access sales enablement materials

 - Optimal sales pitch techniques and in-field best practices

 Beyond this, sales managers should also provide ongoing mentorship and coaching to help sellers navigate and improve their sales calls, emails, and general selling skills.
 A robust sales enablement tool can offer support for both extensive sales training and sales coaching systems, laying the groundwork for easy-to-build:

 - On-demand learning videos

-Salesforce, for instance, suggests measuring call effectiveness, meeting traction, pipeline velocity, lead quality, and change in win rate.
-Hubspot suggests you measure only lead-to-opportunity conversions and opportunity close rates.
+Salesforce, for instance, suggests measuring recurring revenue, customer lifetime value, customer retention, lead quality, and changes in win rate.
+Hubspot, on the other hand, recommends you measure only lead-to-opportunity conversions and opportunity close rates.

 The decision on what to track and what to ignore is up to you.
 Just make sure to find metrics that support data-driven decision-making and can help you quantify performance in terms that make sense for your business.

 Once you’ve defined your desired KPIs, ensure your sales enablement and CRM technology has adequate reporting capabilities.
 In-depth reports can help support proper tracking, which can further inform practices for improved performance.